Deploy via Microsoft Defender Endpoint

 Microsoft Defender for Endpoint provides centralized visibility and remote management for enterprise devices.
 Microsoft Defender Live Response allows you to run scripts remotely on managed devices.

-You can use Microsoft Defender Live Response to deploy the Akto MCP Endpoint Shield hook on developer machines.
+You can use Microsoft Defender Live Response to deploy the Akto AI Endpoint Shield hook on developer machines.
 Hook installation enables Akto to monitor agent interactions from tools such as Cursor, Claude, or Gemini.

 ## Prerequisites